isomerpages/moe-geylangmtdpri/pages/P3 & P4 E learning 30 Sep 2024 to 1 Oct 2024.md

 variant: tiptap
 description: ""
 ---
-<p>P3 &amp; P4 students will have e-learning on 30 Sep and 1 Oct 2024.
-The
+<p>P3 &amp; P4 students will have e-learning on 29 and 30 Sep 2025.
+The respective
-respective lesson plans are in the links below:</p>
+lesson plans are in the links below:</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>